 - 2.1 Audit Scotland, the Partnership's auditor, has concluded the audit of the financial statements for the year ended 31st March 2016.
 There are no qualifications to the audit certificate which appears on pages 44 and 45 of the accounts.
 The Auditor's opinion states that the financial statements present a true and fair view of the financial position of the Partnership as at 31st March 2016 and its income and expenditure for the year then ended. - 2.2.
 The Management Commentary on pages 2 to 4 of the accounts highlights key aspects of financial performance during the year. - 2.3.
-The Audit Scotland report to Members on the 2015/16 audit is considered separately on the agenda of this meeting of the Performance and Audit Committee.
-The Partnership Board will consider the audited accounts at its' meeting on 23rd September 2016.
-The Chair of the Performance and Audit Committee will have an opportunity to report to the Board on any issue arising from the Performance and Audit Committee's consideration of the accounts.
+The Audit Scotland report to Members on the 2015/16 audit is considered separately on the agenda of this meeting of the Partnership Board.
+The audited annual accounts were considered at the Performance and Audit Committee meeting of 9th September 2016.The Chair of the Performance and Audit Committee will have an opportunity to report to the Board on any issue arising from the Performance and Audit Committee's consideration of the accounts. - 2.4 Note 25 of the Audited Accounts makes reference to SEStran limited, a wholly owned limited company of the Partnership.
+The Partnership Board approved the setting up of SEStran Limited as a subsidiary of the Partnership at its meeting on 4th December 2009.
+Its purpose was to help manage the Partnership's finances more effectively in relation to the various planned revenue and income streams for forthcoming projects and for the company to be utilised as a joint venture partner or otherwise as a funding mechanism when the Partnership progressed externally-funded projects, particularly those involving partnership working with other EU bodies. - 2.5 Since SEStran Limited's incorporation in January 2010, the Partnership has successfully delivered all externally funded projects without any requirement to utilise SEStran limited and the company has therefore remained inactive. - 2.6 It is not anticipated that there will be any requirement to utilise SEStran Limited to deliver any planned future externally funded projects. - 2.7 The Partnership Director and the Secretary to the Partnership have been consulted and it is the view of these officers that, given the inactivity of SEStan